Endless Hot Water Is a Reality

 It is critical that you have a qualified heating/plumbing contractor install your tankless water heater, as proper installation is key to its operation and energy efficiency.
 The climate, fuel type used, and local building code requirements, along with other factors, will affect how your unit is installed.
 When choosing a capable contractor, it is important to:

 - Check regarding the rating/reputation of the company with your local Better Business Bureau

 - Learn if contractors with the company understand local building codes, and are willing to get a local permit for you if required

-At Haley Mechanical, we understand that some southeast Michigan homeowners are devout do-it-yourselfers.
+At Haley Mechanical, we know that some southeast Michigan homeowners are devout do-it-yourselfers.
 If you are determined to install a demand water heater on your own, be sure to consult with the manufacturer first for any instruction and installation manuals.
 Before you take the first step, be sure to check with city or town officials to find out if you must have a permit, and regarding any local water heater installation codes that may exist.

-Remember, maintaining your water heater on a regular basis can extend its life substantially, while ensuring your heater works at maximum efficiency.
+Remember, maintaining your water heater on a regular basis can extend its life substantially while ensuring your heater works at maximum efficiency.
 For maintenance guidance, consult your owner’s manual or give Haley Mechanical a call!